Ujjwl07/StableVQA-Edge/RUN_ON_LINUX_GPU.md

 This guide builds and runs the CUDA implementation of StableVQA on a Linux x86-64 system with an NVIDIA GPU.

-The Linux GPU implementation uses ONNX Runtime's CUDA Execution Provider and retains the project's optional TensorRT fallback, concurrent-stream controls in `platform/gpu/StableVqaGpu.cpp`.
+The Linux GPU implementation uses ONNX Runtime's CUDA Execution Provider and retains the project's optional TensorRT fallback and concurrent-stream controls in `platform/gpu/StableVqaGpu.cpp`.

 ## 1. Prerequisites